-The Administrator and Content Administrator roles from 7.0 are mapped to 7.1 reserved roles with the same name.
-Permissions for the reserved roles are implicit.
+The Administrator and Content Administrator roles from pre-RBAC releases are mapped to RBAC reserved roles with the same name.
+Permissions for reserved roles are implicit.
 The permissions are not exposed in the configuration and cannot be changed.

-The upgrade does not map a 7.0 role to the new 7.1 Content Set Administrator reserved role.
+The upgrade does not map a pre-RBAC role to the new RBAC Content Set Administrator reserved role.

 - According to RBAC